Claisen rearrangement: Mechanism

 The Claisen rearrangement is an exothermic, concerted (bond cleavage and recombination) pericyclic reaction.
 Woodward–Hoffmann rules show a suprafacial, stereospecific reaction pathway.
 The kinetics are of the first order and the whole transformation proceeds through a highly ordered cyclic transition state and is intramolecular.
 Crossover experiments eliminate the possibility of the rearrangement occurring via an intermolecular reaction mechanism and are consistent with an intramolecular process.

 There are substantial solvent effects observed in the Claisen rearrangement, where polar solvents tend to accelerate the reaction to a greater extent.
 Hydrogen-bonding solvents gave the highest rate constants.
 For example, ethanol/water solvent mixtures give rate constants 10-fold higher than sulfolane.
 Trivalent organoaluminium reagents, such as trimethylaluminium, have been shown to accelerate this reaction.

 Variations

 Aromatic Claisen rearrangement

 The first reported Claisen rearrangement is the [3,3]-sigmatropic rearrangement of an allyl phenyl ether to intermediate 1, which quickly tautomerizes to a 2-allylphenol.

-Meta-substitution affects the regioselectivity of this rearrangement.
+The Claisen rearrangement can occur in domino fashion with a Cope rearrangement, in which case the allyl group appears to attack the para position on the ring: Meta-substitution affects the regioselectivity of this rearrangement.
 For example, electron withdrawing groups (such as bromide) at the meta-position direct the rearrangement to the ortho-position (71% ortho product), while electron donating groups (such as methoxy), direct rearrangement to the para-position (69% para product).
-Additionally, presence of ortho substituents exclusively leads to para-substituted rearrangement products (tandem Claisen and Cope rearrangement).
+Additionally, presence of ortho substituents exclusively leads to para-substituted rearrangement products.
 If an aldehyde or carboxylic acid occupies the ortho or para positions, the allyl side-chain displaces the group, releasing it as carbon monoxide or carbon dioxide, respectively.